- Heavy duty construction and rugged design for long lasting use

 - Accurate to within 0.5 PSI, reading air pressure from 5-150 PSI in 0.5 pound increments

 The Accutire MS-4021B Standard Digital Tire Pressure Gauge features heavy-duty construction to withstand shifting around in your glove compartment.
 Designed to last, it has an angled head and rubber coated handle for easy gripping.
 The LCD display is large and easy to read.
 If you forget to turn the gauge off, don’t worry, it is equipped with automatic shut off.
 The tire gauge will read within 0.05 PSI.
-The lithium battery will never need to be recharged or replaced.
 This digital gauge measures air pressure from 5-150 PSI in 0.5-pound increments.

 Most helpful favorable review